 Linda Rich, Senior Program Officer, Learning and Network

 Throughout her career, Linda Rich has sought innovative ways to both improve individual lives and influence systems and policy.
 She joined The Barra Foundation in 2019 having been one of the builders of the Center for Nonviolence and Social Justice at Drexel University.
 Prior to joining Drexel, she designed a citywide parenting initiative through the Community Based Prevention Division for Philadelphia’s Department of Human Services, where she evaluated funding requests and managed grants for more than 70 community programs.
 She has also assisted in planning, implementing and evaluating grantmaking projects for a number of national foundations.
 Linda has engaged deeply in and alongside government, health care, non-profits and academia.
-She holds an undergraduate degree from Trinity College and a Master of Community Psychology from Temple University.
+She holds an undergraduate degree from Trinity College and a Master’s in Community Psychology from Temple University.
 As a lifelong cultivator of stories, she has applied her skills and knowledge from her training as a psychologist.
 Linda believes that when stories are shared, we can reduce isolation, maximize connection and promote healing.
 She is a speaker and trainer on trauma, violence, and social and racial justice.